Semi-classical asymptotics of partial Bergman kernels on $\mathbb{R}$-symmetric complex manifolds with boundary: Introduction

-where $dv_X(x)$ is the volume form on $X$ induced by the Hermitian metric $\langle\,\cdot\,|\,\cdot\,\rangle$ on $\mathbb CTM'$. \end{theorem} The notions of Moishezon manifold and big line bundle, well known for compact manifolds, make also sense for pseudoconcave manifolds.
-A connected complex manifold $M$ is called pseudoconcave in the sense of Andreotti (cf. \cite{A63}) if there exists a non-empty open set $D\subset M$ with smooth boundary $\partial D$ such that the Levi form of $D$ restricted to the analytic tangent space of $\partial D$ has at least one negative eigenvalue at each point.
+The notions of Moishezon manifold and big line bundle, well known for compact manifolds, make also sense for pseudoconcave manifolds.
+A connected complex manifold $M$ is called pseudoconcave in the sense of Andreotti \cite{A63} if there exists a non-empty open set $D\subset M$ with smooth boundary $\partial D$ such that the Levi form of $D$ restricted to the analytic tangent space of $\partial D$ has at least one negative eigenvalue at each point.
 Examples are provided by $q$-concave manifolds ($q<\dim M$) in the sense of Andreotti-Grauert \cite{AG}.
 It is well known \cite{A63} that for a pseudoconcave manifold $M$ the transcendence degree $\operatorname{deg\,tr}\mathcal{K}(X)$ of the meromorphic function field $\mathcal{K}(M)$ is at most the complex dimension $n$ of $M$.
 In analogy to the corresponding notion for compact manifolds, we say that a pseudoconcave manifold is {\it Moishezon} if $\operatorname{deg\,tr}\mathcal K(X)=\dim M$.

-For any pseudoconcave manifold $M$ and any holomorphic vector bundle $E\to M$, the space of holomorphic sections $H^0(X,E)$ is finite dimensional.
+For any pseudoconcave manifold $M$ and any holomorphic vector bundle $E\to M$, the space of holomorphic sections $H^0(M,E)$ is finite dimensional.
 A holomorphic line bundle $L\to M$ is called big if $\liminf_{k\rightarrow\infty}k^{-n}\dim H^0(M, L^k)>0$.
 If $L$ is big, then for $k$ big enough the sections of $H^0(M, L^k)$ give local coordinates on a Zariski open set of $M$.